Ground state preparation in $(2+1)$-dimensional pure $\mathbb{Z}_2$ lattice gauge theory via deterministic quantum imaginary time evolution: Quantum imaginary time evolution

-To obtain the coefficients in the linear equation~\eqref{eq:linear-eq-QITE} using the Pauli pool $\mathcal{P}$ we need to evaluate $\mathcal{O}(|\mathcal{P}|^2)\sim\mathcal{O}(2^{\text{wt}(\mathcal{P})})$ terms defined in Eq.~\eqref{eq:linear-eq-coeffs-QITE}, which increases the total number of measurements.
-Furthermore, the implementation of $e^{-i\tilde{A}_\mathcal{P}\Delta \tau}$ involves the Suzuki-Trotter decomposition of $\mathcal{O}(|\mathcal{P}|)$ terms, which requires gate costs of the same order in the worst case.
-Although it was shown in Ref.~\cite{Motta:2019yya} that the size of the support is bounded by $\mathcal{O}(C^2)$, where $C$ is a correlation length, for a nearest-neighbor local Hamiltonian on a two-dimensional square lattice, the exponential increase in measurement cost is a bottleneck of this algorithm.
+To obtain the coefficients in the linear equation~\eqref{eq:linear-eq-QITE} using the Pauli pool $\mathcal{P}$ we need to evaluate $\mathcal{O}(|\mathcal{P}|^2)$ terms defined in Eq.~\eqref{eq:linear-eq-coeffs-QITE}, which increases the total number of measurements.
+For example, if we choose the Pauli pool as $\mathcal{P}=\{I,X,Y,Z\}^{\otimes q}$, then~$\mathcal{O}(|\mathcal{P}|^2)\sim 2^{\mathcal{O}(q)}$.
+Furthermore, the implementation of $e^{-i\tilde{A}_\mathcal{P}\Delta \tau}$ involves the Suzuki-Trotter decomposition of~$\mathcal{O}(|\mathcal{P}|)$ terms, which requires gate costs of the same order in the worst case.
+Although it was shown in Ref.~\cite{Motta:2019yya} that the size of the support is bounded by~$\mathcal{O}(C^2)$, where $C$ is a correlation length, for a nearest-neighbor local Hamiltonian on a two-dimensional square lattice, the exponential increase in measurement cost is a bottleneck of this algorithm.
 To reduce this cost, one can use the following three propositions, obtained in the previous work~\cite{Sun:2020dzq}.

 The first proposition utilizes the reality of the coefficients in the linear equation~\eqref{eq:linear-eq-coeffs-QITE}. \begin{definition} We denote the number of $Y$ operators in a Pauli string~$\bm{\sigma}\in\mathcal{P}$ by $\text{num}_Y(\bm{\sigma})$.
-Additionally, we define the Pauli pool whose elements consist of Pauli strings with an odd numbers of $Y$ as
+Additionally, we define the Pauli pool whose elements consist of Pauli strings with an odd number of $Y$ as

 \end{definition}

 \begin{proposition}[Reduction via reality condition] Suppose that all elements of the matrix (or vector) representation of $\ket{\tilde{\Psi}^{(k,m-1)}_{\mathcal{P}}}$ and $h^{(m)}$ in the computational basis are real.
 Then the solution $\tilde{\bm{a}}$ of the linear equation~\eqref{eq:linear-eq-QITE} for the Pauli pool~$\mathcal{P}$ is derived from the reduced Pauli pool $\mathcal{P}_{\text{odd}}$.
 Moreover, the real-time evolutions obtained from both Pauli pools are equivalent, i.e.,